 Elestrin is our first FDA approved product.
-Azur Pharma International II Limited (Azur) is marketing Elestrin in the U.S. using its women's health sales force that targets estrogen prescribing physicians in the U.S. comprised mostly of gynecologists.
-In December 2009, we entered into an amendment to our original licensing agreement with Azur which permanently reduced the royalty percentage due to us related to Azur's sales of Elestrin.
+Azur Pharma International II Limited (Azur) is marketing Elestrin in the U.S. using Azur's women's health sales force that targets estrogen prescribing physicians in the U.S. comprised mostly of gynecologists.
+In December 2009, we entered into an amendment to our original licensing agreement with Azur which reduced permanently the royalty percentage due to us related to Azur's sales of Elestrin.
 During 2009 and 2010 we received approximately \$3.16 million in non-refundable payments in exchange for the elimination of all remaining future royalty payments that BioSante would not be required to pay to Antares under a separate agreement and certain future milestone payments.
 We maintain the right to receive up to \$140 million in sales-based milestone payments from Azur if Elestrin reaches certain predefined sales per calendar year.

 We license the technology underlying certain of our gel products, including LibiGel and Elestrin, from Antares Pharma, Inc. Our license agreement with Antares requires us to pay Antares certain development and regulatory milestone payments and royalties based on net sales of any products we or our licensees sell incorporating the licensed technology.
-Specifically, we are obligated to pay Antares 25 percent of all licensing-related proceeds and 4.5 percent of any associated royalties that we may receive.
-Bio-T-Gel was developed and is fully-owned by us.
+Specifically, we are obligated to pay Antares 25 percent of all licensing-related proceeds and a 4.5 percent royalty on net sales of product by us or a licensee.
+Bio-T-Gel was developed and is fully-owned by us and licensed to Teva for further development and commercialization.
 We license the technology underlying The Pill Plus from Wake Forest University Health Sciences and Cedars-Sinai Medical Center.
-The financial terms of this license include regulatory milestone payments, maintenance payments and royalty payments by us if a product incorporating the licensed technology gets approved and is subsequently marketed.
+The financial terms of this license include regulatory milestone payments, maintenance payments and royalty payments by us if a product incorporating the licensed technology gets approved and subsequently is marketed.